The situation in Gaza and Israel is fast-moving and at times confusing. Here's what's happening, and what you can do to help.

 Where are people living in Gaza?

-Almost 2 million people have been forced from their homes in Gaza amid ongoing airstrikes and bombardment.
-Many have been displaced multiple times.
+Almost 2 million people have been forced from their homes in Gaza.
+Nearly the entire population has been displaced multiple times, often under continued shelling and aerial bombardments.
 Over 60 percent of buildings have been destroyed.

 People are sheltering together in overcrowded schools, mosques, tents, and makeshift shelters.
 Many are staying with family and friends, all while facing a lack of power and limited access to water, food, hygiene, and health services.